FRSOURCE/tiny-carousel/packages/docs/api-reference/plugin-custom-events.md

 This plugin is often a required dependency for the other parts of Tiny Carousel [ecosystem](../../ecosystem/).
 :::

-To learn on how to install and use plugin, [please see our usage guide](../../guide/usage/#plugin-custom-event).
+To learn on how to install and use plugin, [please see our usage guide](../../guide/usage/#plugin-custom-events).

+For complete list of custom events raised by this plugin, please head directly to the [events section](#events).

 ## Instance methods